-SUSTAINABLE FUTURE AWARD SHORTLIST
+SUSTAINABLE FUTURE AWARD WINNER

-• Burning, from the lens of Oscar-winning filmmaker Eva Orner (Taxi to the Dark Side - SFF 2008, Bikram: Yogi, Guru, Predator and Chasing Asylum), the Australian Amazon Original documentary takes an unflinching look at the unprecedented and catastrophic Australian bushfires of 2019-2020, known as 'Black Summer'.
+From the lens of Oscar-winning filmmaker Eva Orner (Taxi to the Dark Side - SFF 2008, Bikram: Yogi, Guru, Predator and Chasing Asylum), Amazon Australian Original Burning takes an unflinching look at the unprecedented and catastrophic Australian bushfires of 2019-2020, known as 'Black Summer'.
+Fuelled by climate change, the nation's hottest and driest summer ever recorded resulted in bushfires that burned over 59 million acres, killed or injured an estimated three billion animals, and affected millions of Australians.
+Burning is an exploration of what happened as told from the perspective of victims of the fires, activists and scientists.